 - 15.1 The scores of English learners who have attended a U.S. school for less than 12 months will only be included in participation calculations in the first (1st) year.
 In the second (2nd) year, growth will be included, and in the third (3rd) year, growth and proficiency will be included in accountability measures. - 15.1.1 Local Education Agencies (LEA) shall identify English learner students, who have attended a U.S. school for less than 12 months, to be designated for exclusion on or before February 1, annually.
 Note: For more information, contact the Office of Federal Programs. - 15.2 An EL performance component will be calculated for each school and district beginning with the 2017 2018 school year and will be included in the calculation of accountability grades beginning in the 2018 2019 school year.
 The EL performance component will be equal to the average EL progress rate of students as defined in Section 15.4, multiplied by the total points assigned to the EL component for that school/district. - 15.2.1 Each school or district must meet the minimum N-count for EL students in order to have an EL performance measure calculated. - 15.2.2 The performance measure will be equal to 5% of total available points in the accountability system.
 All other components will be reduced by a total of 5% when the EL performance measure is included. - 15.2.3 The component score for districts and schools will be adjusted such that an average student rate of 0.9 or higher shall receive the maximum score for this component.
-This adjustment will be applied uniformly to all other averages below 0.9, effectively increasing each value by 10 percent. - 15.3 Progress toward proficiency will be calculated for all EL students using the state English Language Proficiency Test (ELPT).
-An annual progress goal will be calculated for each student based on reaching proficiency on the ELPT within five (5) years of entry into an EL program.
-The annual progress goal will be equal to the minimum score needed to achieve proficiency at year five (5), minus the prior year score, divided by the number of years the student had remaining to exit the EL program in the prior year. - 15.3.1 In year five (5) and beyond, the annual progress goal is equal to the minimum score needed to achieve proficiency, minus the prior year score. - 15.4 EL performance will be measured by the annual progress achieved by EL students.
-Each student will have a rate ranging between zero (0) and one (1) based on the student's current year ELPT score, minus the prior year score, divided by the annual progress goal as defined in 15.3.
+This adjustment will be applied uniformly to all other averages below 0.9, effectively increasing each value by 10 percent. - Progress toward proficiency will be calculated for all EL students using the state English Language Proficiency Test (ELPT).
+An annual progress goal will be calculated for each student based on reaching overall proficiency on the ELPT within five (5) years of entry into an EL program.
+The annual progress goal will be equal to the minimum overall scale score needed to achieve proficiency at year five (5), minus the prior year overall scale score, divided by the number of years the student had remaining to exit the EL program in the prior year. - 15.3.1 In year five (5) and beyond, the annual progress goal is equal to the minimum scale score needed to achieve overall proficiency, minus the prior year overall scale score. - 15.4 EL performance will be measured by the annual progress achieved by EL students.
+Each student will have a rate ranging between zero (0) and one (1) based on the student's current year ELPT overall scale score, minus the prior year overall scale score, divided by the annual progress goal as defined in 15.3.
 Any student who does not demonstrate progress will have a rate of zero (0).
-No student will receive a rate higher than one (1).

-- 15.4.1 The student must meet FAY requirements in the current year but is not required to meet FAY requirements in the prior year. - 15.4.2 The student must have a prior year score to be included in the calculation.
+No student will receive a rate higher than one (1). - 15.4.1 The student must meet FAY requirements in the current year but is not required to meet FAY requirements in the prior year. - 15.4.2 The student must have a prior year score to be included in the calculation. - 15.4.3 EL students who have reached overall proficiency on the ELPT shall not be included in the EL Performance component in subsequent years.